 But shipping should be around $250-$300, and the rest will cover packaging materials and labor to pack it up.
 (I will post an update on the actual cost once I ship them).

 The second flip was one of Melissa’s.
 If you follow us on Facebook you may remember the end tables she bought in the Keys.
 She really liked them and bought them for $50 (which is a little higher than we normally spend, but they were nice).

 She intended on re-painting them and listing them, but then thought they may sell just as is so she listed them.
 She re-listed them a couple times, but they finally sold for $395 plus $120 for shipping.

 We will pallet these up once we get back as well.

 When we post these pictures of the large items, the biggest question we get is “How do you ship them?”
 I recently wrote a blog post 5 Steps to Get Started with Freight Shipping, to help those who want to get started with shipping large items.
 You can also Download the PDF version for later.
 This will add you to our flea market flips and eBay tips updates.
 You can unsubscribe anytime.

 We also just finished up a Beta Masterclass for teaching people how to sell their furniture on eBay and learn shipping large items with freight and large boxes so they can increase their profits.
-We will be opening up another masterclass soon!
-You can read more about that here.
+We just launched the full course HERE!

 Does shipping large items intimidate you, or do you regularly pallet items up to ship?
 Comment below!